fir15playz/Cool-s-OP-Gear/README.md

 This is a collection of OP (Over Powered) items for Minecraft.

 ## Why I made this
 I want to compile all of minecraft's MOST OP Commands and Illegal items in one spot for you convenice and fun!
+I dont want to take away and credit from the people who inspired me to make this so I will include their name in the Credits scetion

-Credits:
+## Credits:
 - Im_NotCool
 - MasterGumbo `Most of the Commands`
 - inon13 `Website and Most of the Code`